 Often referred to as the land of lores and looms, Kannur has gathered worldwide attention with its unique fabric industry and temple folklore forms such as Theyyattam.

 The most eminent temples of Kannur are the Sundareswara Temple, Kottiyoor Shiva Temple, Oorpazhassi Kavu Temple, Sri Mavilayikkavu Temple, Sri Raghavapuram Temple, Sri Subramanya Swami Temple and the Kizhakkekara Sree Krishna Temple.

 Kannur is best known and much sought-after for its vast stretches of sandy beaches which enchant travellers with both leisure and pleasure.
 The most renowned beaches of the region include Payyambalam Beach, Meenkunnu Beach, Kizhunna Ezhara Beach and Muzhuppilangad Beach.

 Kannur enjoys excellent connectivity from all parts of India by rail and road.
-The proximity of coastal belts confers a pleasant climate to the region enabling travelers to visit the place almost around the year.
-With its outstanding sightseeing options and trail of the rich heritage, Kannur invites the travelers to experience and explore the wonders hidden within.
+The proximity of coastal belts confers a pleasant climate to the region enabling travellers to visit the place almost around the year.
+With its outstanding sightseeing options and trail of the rich heritage, Kannur invites the travellers to experience and explore the wonders hidden within.